tdwg/bdq/tg2/_review/docs/maintenance/index.md

-**NOTE** This is a placeholder for the BDQ Core Maintenance document, which has it's source in tg2/core/generation/Maintainance.md.
+**NOTE** This is the BDQ Core Maintenance document, it may be edited, it is not built from a template.

 # Preliminary suggested guidance for maintainers